 Goodman & Nekvasil P.A, May Recover Investor Losses - Michael Christopher Evangelista (Mike Evangelista) Barred from Securities Industry and Fired by Comprehensive Asset Management and Servicing, Inc.

-From May 2012 until Mike Evangelista’s firing in December 2012, Mike Evangelista worked for Comprehensive Asset Management and Servicing, Inc. Mike Evangelista previously worked for Cambridge Investment Research, Inc. According to FINRA records, Mike Evangelista was fired on December 20, 2012.
+From May 2012 until Mike Evangelista’s firing in December 2012, Mike Evangelista was licensed with Comprehensive Asset Management and Servicing, Inc. Mike Evangelista was previously licensed with Cambridge Investment Research, Inc. According to FINRA records, Mike Evangelista was fired on December 20, 2012.
 Comprehensive Asset Management and Servicing, Inc. reported to FINRA that Mike Evangelista was fired after a customer complaint was received alleging fraud, misrepresentation and breach of fiduciary duty at a prior broker-dealer.

 Subsequent to Mike Evangelista’s firing, FINRA brought a disciplinary action against Mike Evangelista in 2014.
 Mike Evangelista consented to a bar from the securities industry.
 FINRA reports that Mike Evangelista consented to the entry of findings that Mike Evangelista referred approximately six of Mike Evangelista’s firm customers to a third party, and those customers later invested in real estate securities issued by ABC Corp.
 The findings state that, Mike Evangelista received at least $50,000 in compensation in connection to these customer investments, which totaled over $3 million.
 The findings also state that Mike Evangelista did not disclose to the associated broker dealers that these customers were purchasing securities away from the firm or that Mike Evangelista was being compensated.